cockroachdb/docs/src/current/v24.3/manage-logical-data-replication.md

     ~~~

 1. Perform the schema change on cluster A.
-1. Drop the table from cluster B.
+1. Drop the existing table from cluster B.
 1. Recreate the table and its new schema on cluster B.
 1. Create new LDR streams for the table on both clusters A and B. Run `CREATE LOGICAL REPLICATION STREAM` from the **destination** cluster for each stream: